allegheny-college-cmpsc-100-fall-2022/course-materials/CODE_OF_CONDUCT.md

 Please note that none of the above definitions _requires verbal contribution_ -- while this is a _way_ to participate, it is not the _only_ way.
 Activity on GitHub may also constitute full participation, if efforts display the above qualities.
 Occasionally, for group assignments, your neighborhood may receive a level of effort survey to gauge peer appraisal of team contribution as well.

 As several of you note in your suggestions for this contract, it is good practice to consider your participation not only necessary for _your own success_, but _required for the success of your neighborhood as a whole_.

+#### Communicating in your neighborhoods

+The Office of the Mayor expects neighborhoods to use their GitHub neighborhood pages to coordinate working hours on desired platforms

 #### Course platforms